 Most often a minimum of 8 students is necessary to run a program.
 Getting 8 students to make the commitment can be harder than you might think and a majority of programs run with 8-12 participants.
-We recommend 1 faculty member per 8-10 students so a large group might require a secondary faculty/staff/TA.
+We recommend 1 faculty member per 8-10 students so a large group might require a secondary faculty/staff member.
 This section will provide some tools for determining your target student population, understanding the student application process in the Compass and familiarizing yourself with important factors such as billing and registration.

 Determining Your Student Population